znylen88/Note-Taker/README.md

 Application that can be used to write, save, and delete notes.

 ## Description
-This project was created to fine-tune my newly learned skills using node.js and ES6+.
-The objective of the project was to create a command-line application that dynamically generates a PDF profile from a GitHub username.
-The application will be invoked with the following command: node index.js.
-The user will be prompted for their GitHub username as well as their favorite color.
-The app will then generate a html file and a pdf file with the user's GitHub information and favorite color set to the background.
-This project was difficult simply because it was very new material so it took me awhile to get used to the syntax and flow of things.
-Overall, I enjoyed creating something new and testing my skills in a whole new facet of web development.
+This project was created using newly learned material related to creating servers and express.js.
+It also used the methods of GET, POST, and DELETE to render, save, and delete notes in an html file.
+This application uses an express backend and saves and retrieves note data from a JSON file.

 ## Usage
-1. Open the index.js file, open the terminal and "cd" into the correct directory.
+1. Open the server.js file, open the terminal and "cd" into the correct directory.

-2. Once inside the correct directory, install the required NPM installations using "npm install".
+2. Once inside the correct directory, install the required NPM installations using "npm i".

-3. Invoke the following command within the terminal to get the app to run (node index).
+3. Invoke the following command within the terminal to get the app to run (node server).

-4. The user will be prompted to enter their GitHub username and their favorite color.

-5. The app will run and create an HTML file first, followed by a converted version of the file, a PDF.

-6. The PDF will contain all the required GitHub user info as well as a background set to the color specified by the user.
+4. The terminal will render the following command (App listening on PORT: 3000).

+5. Open the web browser and type in (localhost: 3000), this will take you to the home page of the Note Taker App.

+6. Click "get started" from the homepage which will take you to a page where you can add note data.

+7. Enter title and text data into the input fields and click the save icon.
+This will save the data to a db.json file and also render the data on the current page.

+8. Once rendered, a delete icon will also be created next to the rendered data.
+To delete a note, simply click this icon on the note you wish to remove.
+This action will remove the data from the html page as well as the db.json file.

+9. If you wish to see data stored within the db.json file, simply click the "API Notes Link" at the top of the page.

 ## Below is a screenshot of saved Notes in HTML: